IFAKA/opd/README.md

     └─styles
         └─globals.css

-And i modified the index.js like this:
+And in index.js i only left this code:

     export default function Home() {
     return (